cetic/honeypot/State Ot Art.md

 ### Observability
 This characteristic does not directly concern the technical aspects, but rather its ability to capture types of data [^1]:
-* Event : an event has occurred -> Status change.
+* Event : collects data related to an abnormal event that has occurred or linked to a change in the state of a system or a component.
 * Attacks : collects activities threatening the security policy.
 * Intrusions : collects policy-threatening activities that lead to a security breach.
 * None : no data collection.